-Before joining Lakehead University's Faculty of Law, Professor Sama was an Assistant Lecturer at McGill University's Faculty of Law, where she taught Environmental Law and Politics.
-She also served as a guest lecturer for different professors at the University of Ottawa, Carleton University and Laurier University.
+Before joining Lakehead University’s Faculty of Law, Professor Sama was an Assistant Lecturer at McGill University’s Faculty of Law (where she taught Environmental Law and Politics) and served as a guest lecturer for different professors at the University of Ottawa, Carleton University and Laurier University.

-Professor Sama’s research projects and publications focus on climate change, environmental human rights, deforestation, land-grabbing, environmental justice, sustainable tourism, climate-resilient agriculture, and Indigenous Peoples, and include
+Professor Sama’s research projects and publications focus on climate change, human rights, deforestation, land-grabbing, environmental justice, and Indigenous Peoples.

 - Sama, S.M., “Can Trade Agreements Promote Sustainable Forest Management?”
 (CIGI, 2019).

 - Sama, S.M. et al., “Outlooks in GEO-6” in Ekins, P and Gupta, J., Boileau, P. (eds) Global Environment Outlook GEO-6: Healthy Planet, Healthy People (Cambridge: Cambridge University Press, 2019) (please see Chapter 19, p.
 463).

 - Sama, S.M., “A Benchmarking Framework to Boost Africa’s Emission Standards for the Transport Sector” in Nhemachena, A. and Mawere, M. Who owns the weather and climate?
 Empire, climate engineering and environmental discourses on climate change in Africa (Bamenda: Langaa Publishers, 2019).